I would like to acknowledge and sincerely thank my collaborators in Cornwall:

 This book benefited greatly from Stonecoast's workshops with my student colleagues, especially Andrea Lani, Richard Squires, Frank Ard, and Roberto Ortiz, and the faculty of the University of Southern Maine’s Stonecoast MFA program.
 I am especially grateful to authors Elizabeth Searle, Boman Desai, Dolen Perkins-Valdez, and David Anthony Durham, faculty mentors who inspired, nudged, critiqued, and encouraged me.

-Peggy Di Pastina, Jacqui Doran, Cindy Duda, and Mary Jones read those early drafts and offered the impressions, suggestions, and queries that moved the story along to the next draft.
+Peggy Di Pastina, Jacqui Doran, Cindy Duda, and Mary Jones read the book's early drafts and offered the impressions, suggestions, and queries that moved the story along to the next draft.

 Author Boman Desai and copyeditor Vinnie Kinsella provided remarkable insights and edits.
 Their invaluable collaboration helped me take the book to its penultimate draft.